ELIXIR-Belgium/rdm-guide/pages/covid-19/covid-19.md

 ---
-title: Covid-19
+title: Covid-19 data submission
-keywords: Bibliographic research, Data repositories
+keywords: covid-19, ENA, data-submission, viral sequences
-summary: "“If you fail to plan, you are planning to fail.”
-Benjamin Franklin."
+summary: A guide in how to submit you Covid-19 data to different repositories.
 permalink: covid-19/index.html
 ---

-Test
+{% include note.html content="This section will soon contain more content." %}